Understanding LSD and Its Risks

 Treatment for LSD Abuse at White Oak Recovery Center

 Treatment includes a thorough evaluation of the person’s mental health history, environmental factors, and specific experiences with LSD.
-WORC provides medical detox and dual diagnosis treatment along with medication-assisted treatment to treat substance use disorder and its accompanying mental health issues.
+WORC provides medical detox and dual diagnosis treatment, along with medication-assisted treatment to treat substance use disorder and its accompanying mental health issues.

 White Oak Recovery Center uses evidence-based treatments and therapies, such as cognitive-behavioral therapy (CBT).
 WORC also collaborates with you to create a tailored treatment plan to fit your unique needs for sobriety.